hannamariakukk/Data-Engineering-Project/README.md

    For this question, first we have to define what dagerous weather is.
 For that, we analyzed what the different weather conditions were, and we decided that the dangerous ones were:​

-    Raining with high winds​
+    ``Raining with high winds​``

-    Snowing without high winds​
+    ``Snowing without high winds​``

-    Snowing with high winds​
+    ``Snowing with high winds​``

-    Fog or mist​
+    ``Fog or mist​``

-    Strong Winds​
+    ``Strong Winds​``

-   With these, we determined that the place with fewest accidents in these weather conditions is Aberdaron, with a single accident.​
+   With these, we determined that the place with fewest accidents in these weather conditions is Aberdaron, with a single accident.​ This means that there is places with as few as a single accident in two years, even in harsher conditions.
+With this, we can confidently say that the answer to the question is yes, there is roads that have less traffic accidents.

-5. Does the seasonal changes impact traffic accidents and if so then what is the most dangerous month?
+3. Does the seasonal changes impact traffic accidents and if so then what is the most dangerous month?

 ## Project walkthrough